IOTechSystems/xrt-examples/Library/README.md

 ## Dependencies

 Both custom-binary components (`app1-colocated`, `app2-standalone`) use
-Sparkplug B, which pulls in two libraries beyond the base XRT/IOT install:
+Sparkplug B, which pulls in two libraries beyond the base XRT/IOT install.

-Sync the headers from these packages to allow the apps to build with them.
+**None of `vendor/{iot,paho,sparkplug-b,xrt}/` is committed to git** (all four are gitignored), so they must be synced locally before `docker compose up --build` will work. `iot`/`paho`/`sparkplug-b` are ordinary, already-available IOTech apt packages - synced rather than committed only because the build stage is Alpine and can't `apt install` them itself.
+Only `xrt` is actually pending anything: there's no confirmed apt/apk package for it yet, so it's still a manual copy - see [`vendor/README.md`](vendor/README.md) for the decision that would let that go away too.

 ```bash
 apt-get install iotech-iot-1.6-dev iotech-libpaho-mqtt-1.3 libsparkplug-b-1.0
 ./vendor/sync-apt-headers.sh
 ```

+See [`vendor/README.md`](vendor/README.md) for exactly what to copy for `vendor/xrt/` and from where.

 | Dependency | Version | Why |
 |---|---|---|